 Lowe’s is also continuing to deliver home supplies and keeping physical stores open with reduced hours in order to clean the store.

 Sears has a large tool section and is shipping as usual.

 Acme Tools is still touting next-day shipping, free for orders over $199.

 Tool Barn is an online-only retailer with a huge selection of products.
-Snag free shipping on orders over $199.
+Snag free shipping on most orders over $199.

 Harbor Freight stores are opening with limited hours and offering online shopping.

 Tool Nut offers free shipping on orders over $99, and a flat-rate shipping fee of $8 on all other orders.

 Physical stores remain open and shipping across the country.
 Curbside pickup is also available.

 Stores remain open with limited hours, and delivery and curbside pickup are available as well.

 Plenty of containers, plus cleaning supplies, storage options and other household goods are available online.